marine-cytometry/marine-cytometry.github.io/content/home.md

 ) }}

 Marine Cytometry Inc. builds analytical flow cytometers for the study of phytoplankton communities.
-The small organisms that fuel the aquatic food chain are in the size-range of the wavelength of light (Mie theory).
+The organisms at the base of the aquatic food chain are very small: about the size of the wavelength of light.
-The scatter and polarization of signals from such small particles vary with the direction of observation.
+Mie theory predicts that their scatter and polarization vary with the direction of observation and consequently cannot be expressed in a single value.
-Furthermore, the light-harvesting pigment complexes make use of efficient, non-linear, energy transfer mechanisms.
+The energy harvesting the pigment complexes make use of non-linear energy transfer mechanisms.
-Documentation of anisotropic optical phenomena requires instruments capable of measuring the wavelength-dependent, angular distribution of very dim signals.
+Documentation of anisotropic optical phenomena requires flow instruments that measure spectral and polarization signals at adjustable angles.

-Correlation of plankton identification and activity requires combining optical measurements with single-cell manipulation and DNA analysis.
+Correlating plankton identity with biological activity requires combining optical measurements with single-cell manipulation and DNA analysis.
-The sorting equipment needs to be flexible, precise, and robust so that experiments can withstand the rough conditions of work at sea.
+The sorting equipment needs to be flexible, accurate, robust, and PCR-clean, so that experiments can withstand the rough conditions of work at sea.

 # The MarLux&trade; Cell Sorter